 So to me, and maybe to many of you, the parts that stood out in those verses were: “to have little… going hungry… being in need.”
 It seemed to me that I already knew the other parts, so this is what I had to learn.
 So as a teenager I sometimes practiced fasting, in part just to understand those same verses.
 I think I did learn something from those times.
 And I think my few months visiting rural areas in Madagascar in 2002 and our year and a half here have taught me something more about “having little, going hungry, and being in need.”

 But our time here has also taught us something about “having plenty and being well-fed.”
-Now, I think that part is just as important, just like it was written in those verses, and that it even can seem like a “secret” to be acquired, or an art to be mastered.
+Now, I think that part is just as important, just like it was written in those verses, and that being content in both extremes can even seem like a “secret” to be acquired, or an art to be mastered.

 Living on our Peace Corps budget really is enough.
 When we’re in the village, that is.
 But to live that other kind of life here: the city life, the vacation life, the life of plenty, well, then our Peace Corps budget falls pretty short.
 Then it doesn’t seem like we have plenty, nor does it seem like we’re being well-fed… not when we’re vacationing together with others and we can’t afford to eat out often like they want to, nor when we can’t afford even the simple accommodation at the places with the tourist attractions, not to mention trying to find transport to those types of places – that can be impossible.
 That kind of second life requires something more than our Peace Corps budget: either dipping into precious savings from back home, or relying on the pure generosity of others.